2 weeks in Italy: the perfect itinerary

 From Roma Termini there are tens of different train routes you can choose from.

 The station you’ll arrive at is called Napoli Centrale.
-Again the Frecciarossa trains are always the best option but also the most expensive one.
+Again, the Frecciarossa trains are always the best option but also the most expensive one.

-You can find direct trains selecting some Intercity train (IC) routes too, although the ride might be one hour long.
+You can find direct trains by selecting some Intercity train (IC) routes too, although the ride might be one hour long.

 3 days in Sorrento and Amalfi Coast

-This 2 week Italy itinerary includes stunning beach destinations like Sorrento and the Amalfi Coast!
+This 2 week Italy itinerary includes stunning beach destinations like Sorrento and the Amalfi Coast.
 This is where your Italian escape will end.

-A full day tour of Sorrento, Positano and Amalfi is the perfect package to cap off your Italian escapade with comfort and convenience.
+A full-day tour of Sorrento, Positano and Amalfi is the perfect package to cap off your Italian escapade with comfort and convenience.

 Sorrento is a historic coastal town facing the Tyrrhenian Sea and the place where the popular limoncello liquor comes from too.